David is committed to following the best ethical practices, and seeking ways to improve. Any suggestions in this regard are most welcome!

 Australian and Canadian origin diamonds; not involved in violent conflicts or inhumane labour.

-Returning to our cooking analogy, how will these ingredients be respectfully and simply handled?
+How will these ingredients be respectfully and simply handled?

 David Neale Jewellery is made in Melbourne Australia, by David Neale!

 The majority of the work is carried out by David's own hands, sometimes with extra help from trusted local artisans and specialists.